 Hidden amongst the mountains, on the eastern coast of Italy, sits one of the most spectacular sights that you will find anywhere in Europe.
 Nestled between the towering volcanic mountains you will find the beautifully integrated towns that make up the Amalfi Coast.
-This is an area of Italy that simply cannot be missed, however is it possible on a budget?
+This is an area of Italy that simply cannot be missed, however, is it possible on a budget?
 It most certainly is!
-Read all our tips and tricks to seeing this spectacle without breaking the bank!
-This is our budget guide to the Amalfi Coast.

 When it comes to keeping the cost of a trip low, your budget will hang on what accommodation you can find.
 Throughout our trip around Europe, we have spent the vast majority of our nights in a tent, with a mixture of Airbnb and Booking.com mixed throughout.